Find top 1-on-1 online tutors for Coding, Math, Science, AP and 50+ subjects

 The test is used to estimate how likely the observations made would be, by considering the null hypothesis to be true.

-The null hypothesis is a hypothesis in which the sample observations result from chance.
-The null hypothesis is a kind of hypothesis that explains the population parameter whose purpose is to test the validity of the given experimental data.
+The null hypothesis is a hypothesis in which the sample observations result from the chance.
+The null hypothesis is a kind of hypothesis which explains the population parameter whose purpose is to test the validity of the given experimental data.

 The hypothesis interpretation and the value of P relation is as follows: